Over 50 and Jobless? Why Worry, You’re Now Empowered

 - You already have your “Social Security “in the bag.
 Just wait until the most profitable age to file, the amount you will draw is not based on how many years you have worked, but on how much you have earned … maximize it!

 - But I’m Too Old.
-BS.
-Remember that Harlan Saunders was broke, 65 years old and on Social Security (his SS check was a whopping $100 a month!) when he started KFC … and all he really knew how to do well was cook fried chicken!
+BullShit.
+Remember that Harlan Saunders was broke, 65 years old, sick (he had diabetes, bad) and on Social Security (his SS check was a whopping $100 a month!) when he started KFC … and all he really knew how to do well was cook fried chicken!

 - You have the precious gift of time to learn new things … a gift you didn’t have when you were 30 or 40-something and raising kids, going to school, working overtime, etc. You now have 168 hours available every week (less what you need for sleeping).
 No commute to work, no hours spent in senseless executive meetings, and your kids are up and grown and out of the house.